Guest Blog Post: Summer Riding Tips to Beat the Heat

 While choosing the right helmet and riding apparel for summer riding is an important step, hydration, rest and limiting heat exposure are also critical.
 Remember, paying attention to your health will give you many enjoyable years in the saddle.

 Amy Hamlet is an apparel buyer for Dover Saddlery, a leading retailer of horse tack and riding apparel.
-She stays very busy with her daughter Olivia, riding, and showing Deveron in the jumper ring.
+She stays very busy with her daughter Olivia, riding, and showing her horse, Deveron in the jumper ring.
 Amy is also training for a full marathon this fall.